 Finally, it is important to note that other factors can change the consistency of cervical mucus.
 We describe these later in this article.

 Hormones such as estrogen, progesterone, and human chorionic gonadotropin, sometimes called HCG, are responsible for the early symptoms of pregnancy.
-It takes several weeks after implantation for these hormones to build up in the body.
+It takes

 As a result, a pregnant person may not see any changes in their cervical fluid or have any other signs of pregnancy until several weeks after conception.